 Objective: 57 To display ornamental varieties, cultivars and hybrids of New Zealand and Australia suitable for Canterbury growing conditions.
 Policies: 57.1 Selected New Zealand bred cultivars shall be used to raise the profile of New Zealand plants.
 57.2 Plants that can be grown in a home garden situation shall be demonstrated.
-Plants with relatives on both sides off the Tasman Sea shall be the focus of the 57.3 Australian border.
+57.3 Plants with relatives on both sides off the Tasman Sea shall be the focus of the Australian border.
 Azalea Garden Objective: 58 To display the horticultural development of deciduous azaleas.
-To enlarge the Gardens collection of magnolias and Michelia, with emphasis on cultivars.
+To enlarge the Gardens collection of magnolias and Michelia , with emphasis on cultivars.
 Policies: 58.1 The Azalea Garden shall provide an informal setting with a range of appropriate canopy trees to provide filtered light for the azaleas and associated plants.
 58.2 The azalea beds shall be under-planted with appropriate evergreen plants and summer flowering bulbs to provide off-season interest.
 Museum Border Objective: 59 To display a mixed shrub border alongside the Museum/Robert McDougall buildings.
+College Border Objective: 60 To display half-hardy and winter interest plants.
+Policies: 60.1 Pergolas and courtyards shall be developed along the length of the Christ's College wall to enable the growing of climbing half-hardy plant material.
+60.2 Winter flowering plants shall be included for seasonal interest.
+Comment : The College border has a unique micro-climate due to southerly shelter from the line of Sequoiadendrons along the Archery Lawn.
+This collection can be extended to include the borders next to the toilet block and the Robert McDougall building.
+Dahlia Collection Objective: 61 To display a collection of New Zealand bred cultivars and Dahlia species.
+Herbert Memoria l/Arbou r Border Objective: 62 To display Cornus florida and Kalmia cultivars.